the great instagram debate: has the app helped or hurt the fight against fashion plagiarism? | read | i-D

 "Instagram is a massive part of what I do for myself and my clients.
 But it can be a nasty place," Hawkins told i-D. When the similarities surfaced and the story went viral, Hawkins was advised by his peers and legal professionals not to be so liberal when sharing his work online.
 "The whole experience left me feeling a bit empty.
 But at the same time, Instagram is one of the greatest tools for creatives to fight this sort of stuff.
 My story wouldn't have gained any traction without it.
 It's a tricky situation.
 It's like we can't survive without it, but at the same time, it can be so damaging."

-Social media has made our generation incredibly literate: Myspace introduced us to the shared experience, Tumblr taught us to repost and Facebook showed us how to tag, and with the arrival of Instagram came a whole new subset of social media etiquette.
+Social media has made our generation incredibly literate: Myspace introduced us to the shared experience, Tumblr taught us to repost, Twitter showed us how to tag, and with the arrival of Instagram came a whole new subset of social media etiquette.
 We engage with the app as if it's a commercial gallery space, bringing with it all the copyright complexities displaying artwork and ideas in public involves.
-And so constantly, we're treading the fine line between being recognised, and being ripped off.
+And so constantly we're treading the fine line between being recognized and being ripped off.

 Text Amy Campbell